-If there is a perfect genetic makeup for developing new products for B. Braun, then Sarah Jacobskötter probably has it: her mother is a doctor and her father is a mechanical engineer.
-"I suspect that a psychologist could draw a few conclusions about this," says the thirty-one-year-old — and, if you could hear the sound of a wink, it would be unmistakable here.
+If there is a perfect genetic makeup for developing medical technology products, then Sarah Jacobskötter probably has it in her DNA: her mother is a doctor and her father is a mechanical engineer.
+"I suspect that a psychologist could draw a few conclusions about this," says the thirty-one-year-old — and if you could hear the sound of a wink, it would be unmistakable here.

-Wherever her interest in medical technology may come from – whether from genetic makeup or her psychological conditioning – one thing is clear: Sarah Jacobskötter loves to experiment.
+Wherever her interest in medical technology may come from, however – whether from her genetic makeup or her psychological conditioning – one thing is clear: Sarah Jacobskötter loves to tinker.
 She has always wanted to understand how things work and – if they don't – how to fix them.

 Couldn't she also have become a product developer for washing machines, aircraft or television technology?

-Sarah Jacobskötter's daily routine is characterized by meetings and close project coordination with her colleagues: Individual parts are inspected and measured, they discuss the next steps and very often prototypes are taken directly to users.
-This is why B. Braun collaborates closely with the hospitals where doctors and nursing staff test products.
-"Sometimes we film it, too, and then evaluate it: Where did the user hesitate?
-How long did it take?
-How did the user feel about it?"
+Sarah Jacobskötter's daily routine is characterized by meetings and close project coordination with her colleagues: Individual parts are inspected and measured, the next steps are discussed and then prototypes are taken directly to users.

-"Bringing the user into the equation sometimes pulls us back down to Earth from our flights of inventive fancy," she says.
+"That sometimes pulls us back down to Earth from our flights of inventive fancy," she says.
 Her audible wink has returned.
-"As engineers, we definitely have a streak of perfectionism — but sometimes the simple solution works just as well."
+"We engineers definitely have a streak of perfectionism — but sometimes the simple solution works just as well."

-"Yes, I admit, I have a dream job," says Sarah Jacobskötter.
-Even so, she is not free of difficulties or dry spells.
+Sarah Jacobskötter admits to having her dream job, but says it's not without difficulties or dry spells.
 Her greatest challenge: "Patience!
 I'm someone who needs to feel like I'm getting somewhere.
 That's probably why I love cycling and jogging.
 Product development is a long road, however — sometimes with setbacks and delays.
-Now and then it really tests my limits."
+Sometimes it really tests my limits."

-The genetic makeup that she and her husband – a physician – will lend to their child's DNA remains to be seen.
-But a certain tinkerer's gene and a predilection for medical technology would probably surprise no one.
+The genetic makeup that she and her husband – a physician – will instill in their child's DNA remains to be seen in the coming years.
+But a certain tinker's gene and a soft spot for medical technology would probably surprise no one.